Helping with Healing and Hope

 A personal injury can leave you feeling hopeless.
-Between healing from physical injuries and emotional trauma, you may be discouraged from the never-ending medical bills.
-If you have suffered severe injuries, you may be forced to work a reduced schedule, or you may be unable to work at all.
+Between healing from physical injuries and emotional trauma, you may be discouraged by the never-ending medical bills.
+If you have suffered severe injuries, you may be forced to work a reduced schedule or be unable to work.
 Both options come with financial struggles.

-At Fanelli, Evans & Patel, P.C., we are aware of the hardship facing personal injury victims.
+At Fanelli, Evans & Patel, we know the hardships personal injury victims face.
 Our Sunbury personal injury attorneys will evaluate your situation to determine if you have a personal injury case.

 Proving Liability

 Any successful personal injury case requires that the injured party prove that another person directly caused their injuries.
-There are various ways in which a person can be liable, but most personal injury cases are caused by another’s negligence.
+There are various ways in which a person can be liable, but another’s negligence causes most personal injury cases.

-Negligence is the failure of a person to take reasonable care in completing a task.
+Negligence is the failure to take reasonable care in completing a task.
 Reasonable care is defined as the care that a person of ordinary intelligence would have used in the same or similar situation.

 Negligence has four elements: